 So what is tea blogging?
 I guess if we're talking about tea blogging we should know what tea blogging is.
 And yeah, like I've already said it's not just words.
 I'm up here giving a speech I'm not writing anything...well I guess I am writing somethings down but I'm elaborating on that.
 But we also have videos!
 Have any of you listened to or watched a YouTube video on tea?
 There are a couple content producers out there, China Tea Life is a vendor who produces some.
 There is a great website called TeaDB and they produce a wealth of information.
 I will link to them during this presentation.
 They are fantastic.

 Tea blogging is also a lot of opinions.
 A lot of it is just simply opinion based.
 I know one tea blogger who loathes genmaicha.
 And when he's listening to this podcast he's going to crack a smile.
 But a lot of personal opinions work their way into what we spread.
 We hope that tea blogging can be unbiased but a lot of times it is pretty biased.
-For example I don't do a lot to reviews, when I do tea reviews I'm very critical to the standards that I've learnt traveling Japan, traveling Hong Kong, traveling Thailand learning about teas.
+For example, I don't do a lot to reviews, when I do tea reviews I'm very critical to the standards that I've learned traveling Japan, traveling Hong Kong, traveling Thailand learning about teas.
 I've had a lot of teas been sent to me and I've flat out had to call up the company and tell them, "I'm not reviewing your tea, this is utter garbage.
 I will not review it."
 And I'm not going to post it.
-Save you from my rather harsh words, but a lot of tea blogging comes down to opinions and a lot of opinions, the best opinions of course are derived from experience.
+Save you from my rather harsh words, but a lot of tea blogging comes down to opinions and a lot of opinions, the best opinions, of course, are derived from experience.
 Again a lot of preachers, a lot of people preaching.
-A lot of information is given as well but tea blogging I find is in the best sense is....it comes from forums, open discussion that can possibly start from a single blog and helping you find answers.
+A lot of information is given as well but tea blogging I find is in the best sense is....it comes from forums, open discussion that can possibly start from a single blog and help you find answers.
 So if you have a question about tea.
-If you have a certain question about how to brew tea, the equipment to use, tea wares....if you want to know what Yixing is, if you want know what temperature to brew white teas at, knowing that question is great.
+If you have a certain question about how to brew tea, the equipment to use, tea wares....if you want to know what Yixing is, if you want to know what temperature to brew white teas at, knowing that question is great.
 There are plenty of blogs about it.
 The best place to find it isn't necessarily individual blogs. it's by going to various forums on tea where open discussion happens and then finding blogs from there.
 That's the best kind.
 It's kinda like a backward search.
 That's the best way I found of finding answers to your questions through tea blogging.

-A lot of people are not aware about teas.
+A lot of people are not aware of tea.
 And there's a lot of bloggers who strictly just do tea reviews.
 Myself, my focus is on tea's technology and culture.
-I don't often do, like I said, tea reviews.
+I don't often do like I said, tea reviews.
 A lot of people that's all they do.
 It's just tea reviews.
 If you want to know what a tea company down California sells, if they have a certain pu'erh, chances are there's review on that.
 And that helps you, again, educate yourself so that you can know "is this a worthy worthwhile investment"?
 If I'm paying four hundred dollars for a bing of pu'erh or a tou or tong of pu'erh (that's five cakes in a little basket).
 If you're paying four hundred dollars for that, you want to know that that is a solid investment.
 Unless you have four dollars to throw around, in which case throw it my way.

 And so you're not alone.
 So lot tea bloggers, we talk to each other.
 We talk to each other all the time.
 There is this little secret community of tea bloggers who actually do Skype tastings like once a month.
 We'll get together and just rip on different teas.
 "Oh this tea is bah bah bah....and this tea is bah bah bah.
-You like this tea?
+Do you like this tea?
 No?
-You love this tea?
-No I like this tea.
-Oh I love this tea it's all good.
+Do you love this tea?
+No, I like this tea.
+Oh, I love this tea it's all good.
 And....there's a lot behind the scenes conversation between tea bloggers.
 And articles get produced and articles get written, and blogs get said.
 And at the end of the day, for you the consumer who wants to go and make this purchase you have a lot of wealth of information.
 Of not just reading the Amazon or the YouTube comments.
 But of having these detailed blogs.
 I'm talking...one thousand, two thousand word blogs on these teas.
 And at the end of it, you're more informed on whether to make that purchase.

 So blogging does a wealth of information for teaching you on what to buy.
 That does not go just for teas.
 That goes for tea wares as well.
 Teapots.....the rabbit hole goes down, down, down, down, down.
-And of course you get hours of my bleeding entertainment if you stare fix on these computer screens which is always...if you have a lot of time to kill tea blogs are a great way to kill it.
+And of course, you get hours of my bleeding entertainment if you stare fix on these computer screens which is always...if you have a lot of time to kill tea blogs are a great way to kill it.

 Tea blogging is entertainment.
 That's one aspect of it.
-But a great deal of entertainment can be derived from tea bogs.
+But a great deal of entertainment can be derived from tea blogs.
 If you ever read a blog called Steeped Stories of the Lazy Literatus.... he is hilarious.
 The way he breaks down his reviews.
 The way he talks about the teas and how it came to find them.
 It's very entertaining.
-Not all them are just facts and numbers like a lot of my podcasts tend to be.
+Not all of them are just facts and numbers like a lot of my podcasts tend to be.
 I like to get on the very technical side of things.
 A lot of blogs tend to be very funny, very humorous, and so they're great way to entertain yourself but also gain some really good information.